XoopsDocs/moduleinstaller-tutorial/README.md

 ## Module Purpose

-This module is for .....
+ This module is to install, update, and uninstall other XOOPS modules in bulk

 ![image001.png](en/assets/image001.png)
 *Figure 1: Main view of the ModuleInstaller Module (Admin side)*